fdar0536/BDGetChapter/README.md

 ## Introduction

-A simple tool that can extract chapter file and qpfile from Blu-ray ISO.
+A simple tool that can extract chapter files and qpfiles from Blu-ray ISO.

 ## Dependencies